-Exploring students' perceptions of the school atmosphere in relation to inclusion
+of the school atmosphere in relation to inclusion

 - 12. If you did not answer "Like others" in the previous question, do you think it is due to one or more of the following reasons?

 - a) My gender.

 - b) My cultural traits or habits.

 - c) The colour of my skin.

 - d) My ethnic origin or place of origin.

 - e) My language.

 - f) Because I do not know the language of the country well.

 - g) My refugee/immigration history.

 - h) My grades and performance.

-- i) My appearance.
+- My appearance.

-- j) My religion or belief.
+- My religion or belief.

 - k) My family's financial situation.

-- l) A disability I have.
+- 1) A disability I have.

 - m) My hobbies or clothes, because I don't correspond to what others think people of my gender should like.

 - n) Because of other reason(s).

 This questionnaire was adapted from a play by Leda Stergiou and George Simopoulos, After the Container.

 A cross-cultural look at refugee education, Athens, Gutenberg, 2019, 256-259.